Singer Ed Sheeran and his 'lazy eye' immortalized in wax

-NEW YORK, May 28 (Reuters) - After six Grammy nominations, several hit songs and numerous sold-out concerts, singer Ed Sheeran donated a few hours to Madame Tussauds sculptors who worked to create his likeness, revealed on Thursday.
+NEW YORK (Reuters) - After six Grammy nominations, several hit songs and numerous sold-out concerts, singer Ed Sheeran donated a few hours to Madame Tussauds sculptors who worked to create his likeness, revealed on Thursday.

 “They put you in grey underwear and a grey vest.
 And you stand there for two hours while strangers poke you.
 And hopefully it comes out looking alright,” Sheeran said of the sitting.